Our Programs

 Physics, Grade 11, University (SPH3U)

 This course develops students’ understanding of the basic concepts of physics.
 Students will explore kinematics, with an emphasis on linear motion; different kinds of forces; energy transformations; the properties of mechanical waves and sound; and electricity and magnetism.
-They will enhance their scientific investigation skills as they test laws of physics.
-In addition, they will analyse the interrelationships between physics and technology, and consider the impact of technological applications of physics on society and the environment.
+They will enhance their scientific investigation skills as they test the laws of physics.
+In addition, they will analyze the interrelationships between physics and technology, and consider the impact of technological applications of physics on society and the environment.

 Prerequisite: Grade 10 Science, Academic